 I have never seen a wolf.
 Not in the wild.
-My dad did, once, up north, in the boundary waters.
-It was early morning and we kids were all asleep in the tent.
-He got up to cook fish someone had caught the night before and to smoke cigarettes.
-There he was on the rocks by the lakeshore with the early morning mist and the sun just coming up and a deer swimming across the lake.
-He went for a camera and took the picture, the deer further away now and almost to the opposite shore, so far now there wasn’t much of a picture so he put the camera down and that’s when the wolf showed up.
-The wolf slipped quietly into the water and swam after the deer.
-Then they all disappear into the forest and what happens next he couldn’t see.
+My dad did.
+Once.
+Up north, as they say, in the boundary waters.
+We kids were all asleep in the tent when he woke to cook trout caught the night before.
+And to smoke cigarettes.
+Just him and the rocks and an early morning mist.
+The sun just coming up when a deer swam across the lake.
+He went for a camera.
+Took a picture then put the camera down.
+The deer was almost to the opposite shore now – not much of a picture.
+That’s when the wolf showed up.
+Slipped quietly into the water and swam after the deer.
+Then they all disappeared into the pines and what happened next he couldn’t see.

 Us kids woke up later and ate the fish and my dad said he saw a wolf and weeks later we saw the picture of the deer swimming and the early morning light.
 There were other pictures too.
 Of silvery canoes and green canvas tents and kids jumping off rocks into water.